obedtandadjaja/chi-gorm/README.md

 ## Folder structure

 Structure is inspired by https://manuel.kiessling.net/2012/09/28/applying-the-clean-architecture-to-go-applications/;
-accepting on the principles that I like and getting rid of other notions that I deem less important.
+accepting only the principles that I like and getting rid of other notions that I deem less important.

 ```